-Usually the last thing you want to be doing while on holiday is waking at 4am in the morning but that’s exactly what I did on chilly Saturday morning in order to pay a visit to Tsukiji fish market (築地市場) in Tokyo, famed for its daily tuna auctions.
+Usually, the last thing you want to be doing while on holiday is waking at four in the morning but that’s exactly what I did on a chilly Saturday morning in order to pay a visit to Tsukiji fish market (築地市場) in Tokyo, famed for its daily tuna auctions.
 If you’re not a fan of eating animals then you’ll probably want to give this post a miss.

 Tsukiji Market is the biggest wholesale fish and seafood market in the world and handles over 2,000 tons of marine products each day.
 In recent years it has become a major attraction for foreign visitors, so much so that the numbers allowed in are now limited on a first-come, first-serve basis.